gsmkbr/ML_reconstruction_of_PIV_map/README.md

 A sample data is located in the data folder, including 5 PIV snapshots for FOV2.

 # More information and resources
-Fore more information and details, use the following article published by Measurement Science and Technology journal:
+Fore more information and details, use the following article published based on this project by Measurement Science and Technology journal:

 Akbari, Ghasem, and Nader Montazerin.
 "Reconstruction of particle image velocimetry data using flow-based features and validation index: a machine learning approach."
 Measurement Science and Technology 33.1 (2021): 015203.
 DOI: https://doi.org/10.1088/1361-6501/ac2cf4